royaltm/node-zmq-raft/README.md

 bin/zmq-raft.js -c config/example.hjson 3 &
 ```

-You can direct your browser to the webmonitor of any of the started peers:
+You can direct your web browser to the webmonitor of any of the started peers:

 - http://localhost:8050
 - http://localhost:8150